Sonikak004/Js-capstone-project/README.md

 # 📖 PokeFiles <a name="about-project"></a>

-**PokeFiles** is a place for anyone to find out basic informaiton about select Pokemon.
+**PokeFiles** is a place for anyone to find out basic information about selected Pokemons.

 ## 🛠 Built With <a name="built-with"></a>